Bachelor of Science in Nursing

 The Bachelor of Science in Nursing (BSN) program is offered as a two year program over five semesters after completing prerequisite courses.
 An Associate Degree in Nursing (ADN) from UNM-Taos and a BSN from The University of New Mexico College of Nursing are awarded upon completion of the program.
 A minimum of 30 institutional credit hours are required through the University of New Mexico to meet degree requirements for graduation.
 A cohort is admitted annually in the fall.

-The UNM College of Nursing /UNM-Taos Nursing Program application is a two-step process.
+The UNM College of Nursing /UNM-Taos Nursing Program application is a two-application process.

 Application to the program opens April 15 with a June 1 deadline.